Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-This statistic highlights Penn National Gaming’s Revenue by Segment from 2017 onwards, split across Gaming, Food, Beverages, Hotel, and Others.
+This statistic highlights Penn National Gaming’s Revenue by Segment, split across Gaming, Food, Beverages, Hotel, and Others, reported on a quarterly basis from 2017 onwards.

 |Revenue by Segment||Q3 2020||Q2 2021||Q3 2021||Contribution in Q3 2021|